hsnyder/FMacro/README.md

 modeled after some of the language committee's early ideas for a template language feature.

-*Warning:* FMacro is currently alpha software.
+*Warning:* FMacro is currently alpha software (but bug reports or contributions are welcome).

 ## Feature Summary